-You’ve made the decision: you’re going to lease your next car.
+You’ve made the decision: you’re going to lease your next electric car.
 Now you just need to make sure that you understand exactly what you’re signing up for.

 How long are leasing contracts?

-- two years (24 months)
+- Two years (24 months)

-- three years (36 months)
+- Three years (36 months)

-- four years (48 months)
+- Four years (48 months)

 How much do leasing contracts cost?

 The cheapest leasing deals vary month to month with many providers offering promotions when new stock comes in, as well as special zero deposit contracts.

 As a guide, the smallest monthly fee you’ll pay is around £100 for a small hatchback on a three- or four-year lease deal, while £300 a month will get you into a family-sized vehicle.

 You can view GRIDSERVE’s latest in-stock deals or look through our special leasing offers to find the perfect EV model for you.
 And don’t forget, we offer lease plans where EV charging is included in your monthly payment too.